alexellis/firecracker-init-lab/README.md

 ## Pre-reqs

-A bare-metal Linux host, or a VM that supports nested virtualisation.
-Try GCP / DigitalOcean for the later.
+* A bare-metal Linux host
+* Or a VM that supports nested virtualisation such as on [DigitalOcean](https://m.do.co/c/8d4e75e9886f) or GCP.

 Browse: